yujunz/gitlab.com-runbooks/troubleshooting/postgresql_heavy_load.md

 This is a side effect of failing over to the other database server, the original one will not be replying to status queries.

-It is not critical, but it is a great source or noise.
+It is not critical, but it is a great source of noise.

 The way to fix this is to log into CheckMK and force the reload of the host metrics.